TheLakeMan/Hyperion/examples/media_tagging/README.md

-# TinyAI Media Tagging Example
+# Hyperion Media Tagging Example

-This example demonstrates how to use TinyAI for automated tagging and description generation for different media types (images, text, and audio).
+This example demonstrates how to use Hyperion for automated tagging and description generation for different media types (images, text, and audio).
 The media tagger uses multimodal capabilities to identify content, generate relevant tags, and produce human-readable descriptions.

 ## Features